-How Calorimetry in Carbon Capture Storage (CCS) is helping to reduce carbon dioxide emissions
+How calorimetry in carbon capture storage (CCS) is helping to reduce carbon dioxide emissions

 Carbon Capture Storage (CCS) (or Carbon Capture and Sequestration or Carbon Control and Sequestration) is the process of capturing waste carbon dioxide (CO2) from large point sources.

 One solution to reducing carbon dioxide emissions is post-combustion carbon dioxide absorption.
-In order to model these technologies, both technically and economically, the process and chemical engineers require a high quality of data, both for the carbon dioxide adsorption and desorption process, but also for the vapour-liquid equilibrium measurements.
+In order to model these technologies, both technically and economically, the process and chemical engineers require a high quality of data, both for the carbon dioxide adsorption and desorption process, but also for the vapor-liquid equilibrium measurements.

 The Chemisens Calorimeters can be configured in a number of ways for applications into Carbon Capture Storage studies.
-This allows measurement of carbon dioxide adsorption, carbon dioxide desorption, degradation of absorbing solution, the measurement of vapour-liquid equilibrium and the measurement of specific heat capacities.
+This allows measurement of carbon dioxide adsorption, carbon dioxide desorption, degradation of absorbing solution, the measurement of vapor-liquid equilibrium and the measurement of specific heat capacities.

-Why choose ChemiSens Calorimeters for carbon dioxide capture?
+Why choose Chemisens Calorimeters for carbon dioxide capture?

 The Chemisens Calorimeters are unique instruments for those performing solvent capture studies of carbon dioxide.
 Read below the benefits it offers:

 |Parameter for CCS||Chemisens Calorimeter feature||Why is this significant?|